kubecost/docs/aws-cloud-integrations.md

 *   If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account. (something like arn:aws:iam::530337586275:role/KubecostRole),

-## Relating out-of-cluster-costs to k8s resources via tags:
+## Step 5: Relating out-of-cluster-costs to k8s resources via tags:

 *   [Activating User-Defined Cost Allocation Tags - AWS Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)
 *   See Step 6 here for more information on how to supply tags or use existing tags: http://docs.kubecost.com/aws-out-of-cluster.html